 Joseph Goldstein's insightful article misses two key points.
 First, he suggests that it is permissible for the NYPD to have a blanket exclusion of all new applicants for police officer positions who have a hearing loss.
 This is a discriminatory practice.
 Under the Americans With Disabilities Act, as applied by the U.S. Dept. of Justice, otherwise qualified applicants for local and state police offer jobs have the right to an individual assessment including taking hearing tests with hearing aids.
 Second, Mr. Goldstein seems to be unaware that the State of New York has issued written policy requiring such an individual assessment, which the NYPD willingly ignores. ("Medical and Physical Fitness Standards and Procedures for Police Officer Candidates." http://www.criminaljustice.state.ny.us/ops/docs/ .)
 This legal standard should apply equally to veteran officers such as Mr. Carione and Mr. Phillips.

 Silver Spring, MD

-Mr. Gayle is an attorney with the Hearing Loss Association of America.
+Mr. Gayle is a retired attorney and serves a volunteer, part-time counsel to the Hearing Loss Association of America.